benj-o/ColorPicker/README.md

 Add this repository as a Swift Package Dependency to your project.
 You find the option in Xcode unter "File > Swift Packages > Add Package Dependency...".
 Paste the HTTPS reference to this repo and you're done!

 <aside class="notice">
-    <b>YOU MUST</b> add an `.environmentObject(_:)` modifier to your top level View, do this in AppDelegate.swift or SceneDelegate.swift, depending on which platform(s) you are building your app for.
+    <b>YOU MUST</b> add an `.environmentObject(_:)` modifier to your top level View, do this in AppDelegate.swift or SceneDelegate.swift, depending on whichever platform(s) you are building your app for.
 </aside>

 ## Usage